 - There are many peripheral instruments which can be attached to the practitioner's cart that can assist in an interactive examination, such as:

 Many hospitals throughout Pennsylvania already have store and forward image transfer capabilities and real-time videoconferencing systems that allow them to collaborate with UPMC specialists.

 Will Patients Still Need to See a Specialist in Person?

-Possibly, but the ultimate goal of telemedicine is to allow patients to receive care close to home, rather than care that requires long-distance travel.
+Possibly, but the ultimate goal of telemedicine is to allow patients to receive care close to home, rather than care that requires travel.